ricsanfre/ansible-role-backup/README.md

 Author Information
 ------------------

-Created by Ricardo Sanchez (ricsanfre) taking main idea of using systemd timer as a backup schedurle and base code from the repository (https://github.com/angristan/ansible-restic) by [angristan](https://github.com/angristan).
+Created by Ricardo Sanchez (ricsanfre) highly inspired by this [project](https://github.com/angristan/ansible-restic) by [angristan](https://github.com/angristan).

+Code completely refactored and updated to work properly with S3 repository (i.e. Minio) and with ARM architecture.

+Changes and improvements:
+- Restic backup and purge activities are splitted into two different systemd services that can be scheduled independetly to avoid locking issues.
-Code updated to work properly with S3 repository (i.e. Minio), solving some issues with the initialization of the repo and the use of custom CA/selfsigned certificates in the communication.
+- S3 backend issues solved: repo initialization  and the use of custom CA/selfsigned certificates in the communication.
-Additionally restic installation process is architecture agnostic (supporting x86 and ARM architectures).
+- Restic installation installation process is architecture agnostic (supporting x86 and ARM architectures).
 Original code supported only x86 architectures.